What is off peak electricity?

 Using off-peak times to reduce your electricity bills

 There are many ways to save electricity with off-peak rates.
 You can save money by shifting your electricity use to off-peak times.
 Consider running appliances like dishwashers, washing machines and clothes dryers at off-peak times.
 Many appliances now have timers and delay start features; so you can control your electricity usage and save money.
-For more energy saving tips see our energy saving ideas and eWise portal.
+For more information see our energy saving ideas.